NathanaelA/nativescript-liveedit/README.md

 ## Differences between Telerik LiveSync & Master Technology LiveSync

-In the new version v1.2.0 of the NativeScript command line tools; Telerik has now released a *limited* LiveSync (or what I consider a DeadSync command. :grinning: ).
+In the version v1.2.0 of the NativeScript command line tools; Telerik has now released a *limited* LiveSync (or what I consider a DeadSync command. :grinning: ).
 The differences from my LiveSync and Telerik's LiveSync is substantial enough that I will continue to use and maintain my version for the foreseeable future.

 #### Pros of Telerik's LiveSync:
 * No extra code added to your application!
-* Works on Real iOS Devices
-* Works on iOS Simulator now as of v1.2.2 of NativeScript CLI
+* Works on iOS Devices & iOS Simulator

 #### Cons of Telerik's LiveSync:
 * Not really Live.
 It syncs the files; but then has to restart the application from scratch, no matter what file is changed.